omarryhan/aiogoogle/docs/index.rst

 Authorization Code Flow
 ------------------------

-There are 3 main parties are involved in this flow:
+There are 3 main parties involved in this flow:

 1. **User**:
     - represented as ``aiogoogle.auth.models.UserCreds``